If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Testing for MG is really simple and usually involves a simple urine test or genital swab.
-For men, a urine sample is collected when the bladder has not been emptied for some time, when it’s likely the urine is most concentrated with bacteria.
-For women, a swab ist taken of the vagina and cervix.
+For people with a penis, a urine sample is collected when the bladder has not been emptied for some time, when it’s likely the urine is most concentrated with bacteria.
+For people with a vagina, a swab ist taken of the vagina and cervix.

 If left untreated MG can develop a resistance to antibiotics and become difficult to treat.

 MG is treated with the antibiotics.
 If diagnosed with MG you are advised to avoid sex until you and your partner have been treated.
 This is because you might pass the infection back to each other.
 Use condoms until you have a test 5 weeks after starting treatment to make sure you are clear of MG.
 This is because some antibiotics may not kill off the infection.

 Tell the nurse or doctor if you are pregnant or think you may be, or if you are breastfeeding as you might need a different antibiotic to the routine ones used.

 TELL YOUR PREVIOUS PARTNERS

 It is important that you tell your current and any recent sexual partners (last six months) that you are being treated for MG, so that they can access treatment too.